 Photography is really important for many aspects of your business so it's not the place to skimp.
 Plan it out carefully to make sure you get everything you need.

 If you can't offer retailers enough margin on your products it doesn't matter how good your range is.
 Most retailers will want a minimum mark-up of 2.4 = 50% of the ex Vat Recommended retail price (RRP).
-You can read a little bit more about this in my ebook which you will receive for free if you sign-up to my newsletter.
+You can read a little bit more about this in my ebook which you can get 15% discount on if you sign-up to my newsletter.

 Wholesale is volume sales so you might be selling your products at a lower price and make less per sale but you should be selling significantly larger quantities.